timvanginderen/sails-jwt/README.md

 #### Inspired by
-This project is based on this repo:
+This project is a 'fork' of [https://github.com/Deliaz/sails-api-jwt](https://github.com/Deliaz/sails-api-jwt) which is in turn based on this repo:
 [https://github.com/swelham/sails-jwt-example](https://github.com/swelham/sails-jwt-example) *(unlicensed)*.
-I refactored and improved it for myself.

 #### License
 It is MIT.